 Indulge in a deep tissue massage towards the end of your trip.
 This will help you rejuvenate and go back glowing from the trip.
 These massages are so relaxing and carried out by experienced masseuses.

 All this and so much more.
 We spent four beautiful days in Alleppey and felt those weren't enough.
 We would love to slow travel to this place someday.
 Come for maybe a month or so and live these experiences again and fetch some new ones too.
 Till then, these memories will stay with us as of Alleppey and just Alleppey.
 Someday when we visit Venice, we might be reminded of this place, but we surely wouldn't call it Alleppey of Italy.
-Every place is unique in its own right in spite of the similarities and that should be recognized as well as respected.
+Every place is unique in its own right despite the similarities, and that should be recognized and respected.

 What do you feel about this topic?
 And did you like the things to do in Alleppey?
-Do let us know.
+Let us know.